Site-specific installation with 13 X 19 inch, pigmented inkjet prints, thread and bed sheets, 2016

 Found objects collaged on 4 x 6 inch vintage postcards, 2017

-Postcards: To is a means of examining how one moves forward from trauma.
-It aims to define movement and progress by coopting the written stories of travel and obscuring them to varying degrees.
-The process of unpacking previously repressed memories is not straightforward; survivors often learn about their own trauma through seemingly disjointed flashbacks and unexpected moments of clarity.
+Postcards: To examines a path forward from trauma.
+The process of unpacking memory is not straightforward; we often learn about our own trauma through disjointed flashbacks and unexpected moments of clarity.

 Viewers are encouraged to go through the suitcase and handle the cards, rearranging them in any way they see fit.
 In letting strangers touch and possibly harm the art, the work aims to mimic the way in which growth is both a communal and vulnerable process.